ElWanderer/kOS_scripts/README.md

 # kOS_scripts

-Scripts and libraries for the fantastic kOS mod for the PC game Kerbal Space Program.
+Scripts and libraries for the kOS mod for the computer game Kerbal Space Program.

 ### Headline Items